shmemma93/curse-of-strahd/source/content/Curse of Strahd/Quests/The Conjurer.md

 *"I see a dead village, drowned by a river, ruled by one who has brought great evil into the world."*
 # General Notes
+* Maybe in [[Barez]]?
+No real clue, just that there is a river there and is definitely a dead town and [[Baba Lysaga]] seems like she bought great evil to the world?